internetguru/laravel-feedback/README.md

 ]
 ```

-## Props
+## Attributes

+Component attributes sorted alphabetically.
+Required attributes: `id`, `email`, `name`.

+- `description` (optional)
+  Descriptive text displayed below the title to provide context for the form.

+- `email` (required)
+  Destination email address for submitted feedback.

+- `fields` (optional)
+  Array defining which fields to render and how to validate them.
+See "Field items" below.

+- `id` (required)
-id (required)  Unique identifier for the component instance.
+  Unique identifier for the component instance.
 Used to target the component when opening the form.

-email (required)  Destination address for submitted feedback.
-    Used as the "to" recipient.
+- `name` (required)

-name (required)  Display name used for the sender context.
+  Display name for the email recipient.

-    Appears in email metadata.
+- `subject` (optional)

-subject (optional, default "Feedback")  Subject line used for outgoing mail.
+  Subject line for the outgoing email.

-title (optional, default "Feedback")  Heading shown above the form.

-description (optional, default "Your feedback is valuable...")
-Descriptive text
-    displayed below the title to provide context for the form.
+- `submit` (optional)

-submit (optional, default browser value)  Text for the submit button.
+  Text for the submit button.

-fields (optional)  Array defining which fields to render and how to validate them.
-    See "Field items" below.
+- `title` (optional)
+  Heading displayed above the form.

 ## Field items

+Field item attributes sorted alphabetically.
+Required attribute: `name`.

+- `label` (optional)
+  Custom label displayed for the field.
+If omitted, a reasonable label is generated.
+For duplicate names, labels will auto-increment when omitted, e.g. Email 1, Email 2.

+- `name` (required)
-name (required)  Field name.
-Supported values include: name, email, message,
+  Field name.
+Supported values include: name, email, message, phone.

-    phone.
-No implicit default.
-You must specify a name.
+- `required` (optional)

-required (optional, default false)  Whether the field is required.
+  Whether the field is required.

-label (optional)  Custom label is displayed.
-If omitted, a reasonable label
-    is generated.
-For duplicate names, labels will auto-increment when omitted,
-    e.g. Email 1, Email 2.

 ## Submission behavior